 Our current times contain large doses of social, economical and political uncertainty.
 Specially for the ethnical minorities and developing nations.
 At the accelerated rhythm towards our global Singularity, I believe that revelations for our human coexistence and livability might come in the language-code of non-human forms of life.

-EXHIBITIONS AND SCREENINGS OF PROTOPLASMIC ROUTES:
+EXHIBITIONS AND PUBLICATIONS OF PROTOPLASMIC ROUTES:

 Protoplasmic routes was awarded Curator’s Choice Award at Digital Graffiti Arts Festival 2017